 - Increased risk: African American men or men who have a father or brother who was diagnosed before they were 65

-- High risk: Men with more than one relative who was affected at an early age
+- High risk: Men with more than one relative who was affected at a young age

-If you choose to undergo screening, one or both of the following tests may be recommended:
+If you choose to undergo screening, the following tests may be recommended:

-- Prostate specific antigen (PSA)—this is a blood test that measures the level of PSA in the blood.
+- Prostate specific antigen (PSA)—blood test that measures the level of PSA in the blood

-- Digital rectal exam (DRE)—part of a physical exam the doctor performs to examine the prostate gland
+- Digital rectal exam (DRE)—part of a physical exam that the health practitioner performs to examine the prostate gland

-- The U.S. Preventive Services Task Force (USPSTF) advises against PSA screening in healthy men of any age, concluding that screening does not improve survival rates for prostate cancer for healthy men.
+- The U.S. Preventive Services Task Force (USPSTF) advises against PSA screening in men of any age, concluding that screening does not improve survival rates for prostate cancer for healthy men.
 The decision is based on the harm that can come from diagnoses that lead to false-positive test results or harm from the treatment of cases that are slow-growing and non-lethal.
-However, the USPSTF recommendation is at odds with many other major health organizations.
-Such inconsistencies make it important for men to consider their age, overall health, individual prostate cancer risks, and what they would do if they received a positive prostate screening result.

-- The American Cancer Society (ACS) emphasizes that men should not be screened until they have been informed about the uncertainties, risks and benefits of prostate screening.
-For healthy men with average risk, the organization recommends that you consider waiting to get tested until age 50.
+- The American Cancer Society (ACS) recommends that healthy men with average risk who wish to be screened consider waiting to get tested until age 50.
 The ACS recommends considering earlier testing for higher-risk groups.

 - If you are African American or have a father or brother who was diagnosed before they were 65, the ACS recommends considering starting testing at 45 years of age.

-- If more than one relative was affected at an early age, you could begin testing at 40 years; then, depending on the results, get tested again at age 45 or earlier as results warrant.
+- If more than one relative was affected at a young age, you could begin testing at 40 years; then, depending on the results, get tested again at age 45 or earlier as results warrant.

-- The American Urological Association recommends a baseline PSA and DRE at age 40, for men who wish to be screened.
-For those at increased or high risk, the group advises testing at 40.
-It recommends regular PSA and DRE testing regardless of whether your PSA was high or low or if the DRE was abnormal.
-It emphasizes having baseline PSA values to monitor as a man ages.
+- The American Urological Association recommends waiting to have a baseline PSA and DRE done at age 55 for men who wish to be screened.
+For those at increased or high risk, the group advises that decisions regarding prostate cancer screening be individualized based on patient preferences and an informed discussion about benefits and harms.

 National Cancer Institute: Prostate Specific Antigen Test Fact Sheet